msbone/LCS/README.md

 After the script have downloaded the files, fill in the settings at config.pm Then run setup_database.pl It should give you an password.
 Set that password in db_password in config.pm, remove the root password from the file

 The core system is now running, but without data.
 Start by adding some networks.
-The easiest way to do that is just use the create_net.pl or create_net_range.pl
+The easiest way to do that is just use the tools/create_net.pl or tools/create_net_range.pl

 Usage: create_net.pl ip_base net_size dhcp name
-  Example create_net.pl 213.184.213.0 25 0 Server <br />
+  Example tools/create_net.pl 213.184.213.0 25 0 Server <br />
   Will create 213.184.213.0/25 with dhcp disabled and the name Server

 Usage: create_net_range.pl first_ip_base net_size numer_of_networks dhcp name
-  Example: create_net_range.pl 213.184.214.0 25 4 1 DE<br />
+  Example: tools/create_net_range.pl 213.184.214.0 25 4 1 DE<br />
   Will create 213.184.214.0/25 213.184.214.128/25 213.184.215.0/25 213.184.215.128/25 with dhcp enabled and the names DE-0 DE-1 DE-2 DE-3

 The config is not created automatic, you will have to run update_config.pl this would also restart/reload the services

-See also https://github.com/msbone/dlinkac for dlink auto config
+The dlink system is included in this package under dlinkac